How much does breast augmentation cost?

 Are breast implants safe?

 Breast implants have an exceptional safety record and have been used in over a million procedures worldwide.
 Rest assured that we only use the safest breast implants in the cosmetic surgery industry, and all our surgeons are General Medical Council registered with high levels of experience and skill.
-When you come to us for your breast enlargement, you’ll have access to a two-year aftercare programme as standard, with the option to extend by up to three years for extra peace of mind.
+When you come to us for your breast enlargement, you’ll have access to a two-year aftercare program as standard, with the option to extend by up to three years for extra peace of mind.
 If you have any other questions or concerns about the safety of breast augmentation surgery, then our surgeons will be happy to talk to you more about this.

 How long will my breast implants last?